3.1 Which Transactions to Submit on PharmaNet

 Pharmacy and device providers enrolled in the appropriate sub-class may submit claims for ostomy supplies.

->> For details, see Section 5.21—Ostomy Supplies.
+>> For details, refer to Section 5.21—Ostomy Supplies

-Claims for insulin pumps for children
+Claims for insulin pumps

 Device providers enrolled in the appropriate sub-class may submit claims for insulin pumps for eligible patients.

->> For details, see Section 5.17—Insulin Pumps.
+>> For details, refer to Section 5.17—Insulin Pumps

 Additional information that can be added to a patient’s PharmaNet medication history

-Over-the-Counter (OTC) and No-Public-Access (NPA) medications
+Over-the-counter (OTC) and no-public-access (NPA) medications

-At the discretion of a pharmacist or medical practitioner, over-the-counter (OTC) and no public access (NPA) medications may be added to a patient’s medication history.
+At the discretion of a pharmacist or medical practitioner, over-the-counter (OTC) and no-public-access (NPA) medications may be added to a patient’s medication history.

 Pharmacists must use their CPBC licence numbers in the Pract ID field and “P1” in the Pract ID Ref field.